mikeroyal/Podcasting-Guide/README.md

 [Wavve](https://wavve.co/?tap_a=27018-52405f&tap_s=280972-4c8b7f) is a tool to create shareable audio clips for social media.

 [Amazon Interactive Video Service (Amazon IVS)](https://aws.amazon.com/ivs/) is a managed live streaming solution that is quick and easy to set up, and ideal for creating interactive video experiences.
-Send your live streams to Amazon IVS using streaming software and the service does everything you need to make low-latency(under 5 seonds) live video available to any viewer around the world, letting you focus on building interactive experiences alongside the live video.
+Send your live streams to Amazon IVS using streaming software and the service does everything you need to make low-latency(under 5 seconds) live video available to any viewer around the world, letting you focus on building interactive experiences alongside the live video.

 [Streamlabs](https://streamlabs.com/) is the most popular cloud-based streaming platform for Twitch(70% usage), YouTube, Mixer and Facebook.
 Easily grow your coomunity with Streamlabs Open Broadcast Software (OBS), alerts, 1000+ overlays, analytics, chatbot, tipping, merch and more.
 Available on Windows and MacOS.